betaveros/noulith/README.md

   - if the expr evaluates to an iterable: for each item, push it, evaluate the body, then restore the stack's length to before the push
 - `__internal_call integer-const expr`: pop the top n elements of the stack, then call the expression with those as arguments (bottom to top)
 - `__internal_lambda body`: makes an internal lambda that, when called, doesn't enter a new environment; but records the stack length, pushes the arguments on, then executes and can return a value as usual, restoring the stack length before returning

+### web stuff

+On the wasm version, lists and dictionaries can be pretty-printed and there's a `HtmlTag(html_tag_name, html_tag_children, html_tag_attributes)` struct that gets rendered out dynamically as HTML if your code evaluates to it.
+There's a fairly stringent allowlist by default that I would be surprised if there's any XSS that can get through it, though I'm not 100% confident.
+Hopefully there's nothing on this domain to steal anyway.